JYang1997/sipser_notes/sipser_notes.md

 In general, one can demonstrate the equivalence by showing that the variant part can be simulates using plain Turing Machine. (see section 3.2, for details)

 ## The definition of  Algorithm
+	> TODO read scan turing 1936, then add more detail here The Church-Turing thesis provides the definition of algorithm.
+This fomalized t
 # Chapter 4 Decidability